Black Swan Folk Club

 £14.30(inc bf more otd)

-Miranda Sykes has visited the Black Swan Folk Club before but this is the first time she'll be performing in a solo capacity.
+Miranda Sykes has visited the Black Swan Folk Club several times before but this is only the second time she'll be performing in a solo capacity.
 Of her solo venture she says- 'It feels like a lifetime ago that the world was in lockdown and the hugs and closeness of family and friends seemed like a far off dream.
 Many still have to be careful, many bear scars of the Pandemic and the long term effects of this on us all is yet to be realised.
 My new album ‘Out of the woods’ is a collection of songs that have seen me through my own journey of isolation, illness and recovery and I hope they bring you as much comfort as they did me over the past few turbulent years.'
 Miranda started her career as a musician in 1996 at the age of 18, playing bass guitar in a country rock band.
 After 2 years touring and playing for line dancing in working mens clubs across Britain, folk-rock band Pressgang were looking for a bass player.
 Miranda spent the next 2 years touring internationally with them.
 After a few years of musical promiscuity playing with Firebrand, Little Johnny England, Robb Johnson, Bill Jones, Steafan Hannigan, Reg Meuross, Kirsty McGee, The Phil Beer Band, Martyn Joseph and The Scoville Units; Miranda depped for Pete Zorn in the 2004 Show Of Hands festival band line up.
 She worked with them for the next 20 years.
 Miranda also found time for a short tour and album with the Miranda Sykes Band in 2005, duo album tours with mandolin player Rex Preston and 2 solo albums.
 2024 brings a second tour with Hannah Martin, a new Baring-Gould Centenary project with Jim Causley, summer festivals with vocal group Daphne’s Flight, a tour with The Phil Beer Trio and a new solo album and tour “Out Of The Woods”.

 TONY McMANUS and JULIA TOASPERN